 Information relating to the area under application

-17. Define the boundaries of the area under application by attaching a list of geographical coordinates (in accordance with the World Geodetic System 84 [and a georeferenced file and a map with the limits of the requested area]
+17. Define the boundaries of the area under application by attaching a list of geographical coordinates (in accordance with the [World Geodetic System 1984 (WGS 84))]/[ the most recent applicable international standards used by the Authority] and a georeferenced file and a map with the boundaries of the requested area.

 Section III